 Complaining to the UK data protection regulator: You have the right to complain to the Information Commissioner’s Office (ICO) if you are concerned about the way we have processed your personal information.
 Please visit the ICO’s website for further details.

 We may review this policy from time to time and any changes will be notified to you by posting an updated version on our website and/or by contacting you by email.
-Any changes will take effect 7 days after the date of our email or the date on which we post the modified terms on our website, whichever is the earlier.
+Any changes will take effect immediately after we post the modified terms on our website.
 We recommend you regularly check for changes and review this policy whenever you visit our website.
-If you do not agree with any aspect of the updated policy you must immediately notify us and cease using our services.
+If you do not agree with any aspect of the updated policy, you must immediately notify us and cease using our services.

 Please direct any queries about this policy or about the way we process your personal information to our Privacy Officer using our contact details below.

-The SG Fleet group of companies consist of SG Fleet Solutions UK Limited, SG Fleet UK Limited, Motiva Vehicle Contracts Limited, Motiva Group Limited, Motrak Limited, Motiva Direct Limited, and MWAY Vehicle Rentals Limited, all companies registered in England and Wales with a registered office address of Station Court, Old Station Road, Hampton in Arden, Solihull, B92 0HA, and SG Fleet Australia Pty Ltd, an Australian company with a registered office of Level 2, Building 3, 20 Bridge Street, Pymble, NSW 2073, Australia.
+The SG Fleet group of companies consists of: SG Fleet Solutions UK Limited, SG Fleet UK Limited, all companies registered in England and Wales with a registered office address of Station Court, Old Station Road, Hampton in Arden, Solihull, B92 0HA; SG Fleet Australia Pty Ltd, an Australian company with a registered office of Level 2, Building 3, 20 Bridge Street, Pymble, NSW 2073, Australia and SG Fleet NZ Limited, registered in New Zealand, with its office situated at Level 3, 632 Great South Road, Ellerslie, Auckland, 1051, New Zealand.